tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 }
 ```

-Tensor Holds a multi-dimensional array of elements of a single data type.
+A Tensor holds a multi-dimensional array of elements of a single data type.

 ## Tensor Constructors